SAP-samples/teched2023-XP263/exercises/AmazonWebServices/ex1.1/README.md

-# Extend a Business Process Using a CAP Application on SAP BTP
+# Exercise 1.1 Extend a Business Process Using a CAP Application on SAP BTP

 >## Prerequistics